+Page

-Page Introduction and Citizens' Oversight Committee Member Listing 1 Independent Auditors' Report 2 Financial Statements: Balance Sheet 4 Statement of Revenues, Expenditures, and Changes in Fund Balance 5 Statement of Revenues, Expenditures, and Changes in Fund Balance Notes to Financial Statements 6 OTHER INDEPENDENT AUDITORS' REPORTS Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards Independent Auditors' Report on Performance 13
+Introduction and Citizens' Oversight Committee Member Listing 1

+Independent Auditors' Report 2

+Financial Statements: Balance Sheet 4

+Statement of Revenues, Expenditures, and Changes in Fund Balance

+Notes to Financial Statements 6

+OTHER INDEPENDENT AUDITORS' REPORTS Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 1012

+FINDINGS AND RESPONSES

+Schedule of Audit Findings and Responses 14

+Summary Schedule of Prior Audit Findings and Responses

-Introduction and Citizens' Oversight Committee Member Listing June 30, 2020
+Introduction and Citizens' Oversight Committee Member Listing June 30, 2023

 Harmony Union School District (the District) consists of one elementary school for grades TK/K-1 and operates grades 2-8 as Salmon Creek, a charter school supported by a District Office and an operations center.
-The District serves approximately 230 students.
+The District serves approximately 180 students.

 On June 5, 2018, the voters of the Harmony Union School District approved by more than 55% Measure "C", authorizing the issuance and sale of \$9.6 million of general obligation bonds.
 On September 13, 2018, the District issued Series A of the Election of 2018 General Obligation bonds in the amount of \$3,500,000.
-On February 20, 2020, the District issued the second series in the amount of \$3,000,000.
+On March 5, 2020, the District issued the second series in the amount of \$3,000,000, and on January 13, 2021, the District issued the third and final series in the amount of \$3,100,000.